 Treatment of domestic water supply systems by chemicals and also filtering these systems under the direction of the government department in charge in the community.

-You should seal entry sites in order to save these horse worms or insects out of your home, when you kill an insect like a grass hopper or cricket, take it out of the home with immediate effect.
+For possible horsehair nematomorpha human diagnosis you should seal entry sites in order to save these horse worms or insects out of your home, when you kill an insect like a grass hopper or cricket, take it out of the home with immediate effect.

 You can also adopt worming treatment or parasitic control methods to remove these worms that may have been swallowed by animals, these treatments are always available by chemical groups such as Macrocyclic